 The Environmental Acheivement Award is presented to a newly-enrolled youth group that has shown the most progress through participation in environmental projects.
-The \$125 award is made available by WV Garden Club, Inc.
+The \$300 award is made available by WV Garden Club, Inc. and DuPont Washington Works in Wood County.